199406/simple_rasa_chatbot/README.md

 # P.S.

-Chatbot only searches buy category and it's not the bes way (I believe).
+Chatbot only searches buy category and it's not the bes way (I believe).When a user requests more details about a product by referring to it as the "first", "second", "third", etc., the chatbot understands this as a specific order in the list of products provided.
 Chatbot flow is simple (Could be better).
 In action.py I am repeating myself, which is not good , but I have not had time and capcity to deal with it.
 It's not a perfect project, but at least I tried.